Healthy Homes Assessment Karaka Bays

 What We Do

-As building inspectors, we are experts in all issues that come with specialist house examinations.
-We’re here to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we handle all components involved in specialist house inspects.
+We’re there to make sure that you make the best choice when it comes to purchasing your next property.

-We offer a wide range of services to make sure that you are completely informed of the condition of any property you might be contemplating buying or selling and also other solutions.
+We offer a wide range of solutions to ensure you are completely updated on the condition of any property you might be contemplating buying or selling in addition to other solutions.

-With our systemised approach to your inspection of your home and the latest in technology for software which includes digital photos in the Report, you are able to actually see any issues that may be discovered.
-Because of our detailed reporting it is easy to understand why we receive so many referrals from clients our service to family members and acquaintances.
+Our systematic approach to inspecting your property and the latest software technology with digital photos embedded into your Report, you can actually see any problems that might be found.
+Through our detailed reporting it’s no wonder we have so many customers who recommend our service to family and acquaintances.

 Comprehensive Building Reports